Sleep deprivation in higher education: Sleep cycles

 Irregular sleep schedules can cause negative impacts on learning, memory, and performance.
-The dual process theory determines that certain types of memory depend on specific sleep states.
-For example, REM and NREM (Non-Rem) sleep states.
+The dual process theory determines that certain types of memory depend on specific sleep states, like REM and NREM (Non-Rem) states.
 REM sleep deprivation can reduce sleep-induced improvement such as visual perception, thus influencing how one learns.
 REM sleep occurs every 90–120 minutes, which is roughly 4-5 times a night.
 REM periods of sleep increase in time with every cycle.
 Thus, when college students sleep less, they do not attain the last 1-2 REM cycles and in turn that affects their procedural memory.

 Attention and memory

-Even if a student is staying awake in class, their ability to pay attention in class is severely diminished.
-23.2% of students who don’t get enough sleep every night report that they have trouble being able to concentrate on things.
-Not being able to focus in class will cause the student to struggle on learning the material, which can lead to increased sleep deprivation from spending more time on homework.
-Lack of sleep also affects the forming of memories.
-Studies show REM sleep is involved in creating memories related to complex information and “students not getting enough sleep will have trouble committing their classes material to memory and learn slower”.
+Even if a student is staying awake in class, their ability to truly pay attention is severely diminished.
+23.2% of students who do not get enough sleep every night report that they have trouble being able to concentrate on things.
+Scientists have found that sleep deprivation leads to lower alertness and concentration, resulting in becoming confused more easily.
+Because of this, the ability to perform tasks requiring complex thought or logical reasoning is diminished.
+Not being able to concentrate or think logically in class may cause the student to struggle on learning the material, which can in turn lead to increased sleep deprivation from spending more time on homework.

+Lack of sleep also affects the formation of memories.
+Studies show REM sleep is involved in creating memories related to complex information and "students not getting enough sleep will have trouble committing their classes material to memory and learn slower".
 Forgetfulness is another symptom of sleep deprivation which can be immensely harmful, especially during an exam when memory is crucial.
-Without adequate sleep, the neurons “can no longer function to coordinate information properly, and students lose the ability to access previously learned information."
+Without adequate sleep, the neurons "can no longer function to coordinate information properly, and students lose the ability to access previously learned information."
 A study of graduate pharmacy students showed 81.7% of students failed to get 7 hours of sleep on the night before an examination.